rue-22/mips-assembler/README.md

 1. A file containing all the symbols and their corresponding addresses generated during the first-pass of the assembler.
 This is saved on `symboltable.txt`.
 2. A generated machine code (in binary) equivalent to the assembly instructions of the input text file.
-This is saved on `execute.txt`
+This is saved on `execute.txt`.
 3. Printing to the console the expected output of the MIPS program (if applicable).